 ![Image 4: [100% juice] "Orange" has a striking look and taste](https://d1uzk9o9cg136f.cloudfront.net/f/16783489/rc/2022/08/24/e84d901e103033539be181a4d2cf94a7aaa7d553_xlarge.jpg)

-They also offer "Grapefruit Juice" (700 yen), which is also made with care, using grapefruit from South Africa, which has a low bitterness.
+They also offer "Grapefruit Juice" (800 yen), which is also made with care, using grapefruit from South Africa, which has a low bitterness.
 They also plan to offer seasonal menu items, such as small watermelon in the summer.
-Please come and experience the deliciousness of this juice, which is not only photogenic but also memorable in taste.
+Be sure to try this delicious juice, which is not only photogenic but also memorable in taste.

 Orange